 There are hundreds of film festivals around the world each year.
 But amongst the hundreds of international, national and local festivals – some aimed at audiences, others aimed at the film industry, some specific to a national cinema or style of film, others more general – there are a few key festivals that any avid film lover should follow.
 This is where the most anticipated films screen and where the most prestigious awards are given.
-With Cannes a recent memory, Venice just ended, Toronto underway, and less than a month before the London Film Festival begins, we have put together an overview of some of the best festivals around the world.
+We have put together an overview of some of the best festivals around the world.

 Cannes Film Festival

 For many, there is Cannes and then everything else.
 It began in the late 1930s and is the perfect combination of sun, celebrity and the best of world cinema.
 It has been a major attraction for the finest filmmakers since the mid-1950s.
 Known to be one of the most prestigious film festivals, it takes place every May, sports the most idyllic location on the French Riviera, and attracts the beau monde of the film world.
 The festival’s top prize is the Palme d’Or, the Golden Palm, arguably the most sought after film prize.
 You might get more attention if you won an Oscar – and certainly the likelihood of more funding for future projects – but nothing quite attracts the prestige of this prize.

 Most recent winner: Titane (Julie Ducournau, May 2021)